Quantitative Graded Semantics and Spectra of Behavioural Metrics: Abstract

 \section{Abstract}

 Behavioural metrics provide a quantitative refinement of classical two-valued behavioural equivalences on systems with quantitative data, such as metric or probabilistic transition systems.
-In analogy to the classical linear-time/branching-time spectrum of two-valued behavioural equivalences on transition systems, behavioural metrics come in various degrees of granularity, depending on the observer's ability to interact with the system. \emph{Graded monads} have been shown to provide a unifying framework for spectra of behavioural equivalences.
-Here, we transfer this principle to spectra of behavioural metrics, working at a coalgebraic level of generality, that is, parametrically in the system type.
-In the ensuing development of \emph{quantitative graded semantics}, we discuss presentations of graded monads on the category of metric spaces in terms of graded quantitative equational theories.
-Moreover, we obtain a canonical generic notion of invariant real-valued modal logic, and provide criteria for such logics to be expressive in the sense that logical distance coincides with the respective behavioural distance.
-We thus recover recent expressiveness results for coalgebraic branching-time metrics and for trace distance in metric transition systems; moreover, we obtain a new expressiveness result for trace semantics of fuzzy transition systems.
-We also provide a number of salient negative results.
-In particular, we show that trace distance on probabilistic metric transition systems does not admit a characteristic real-valued modal logic at all. \keywords{Process semantics, behavioural distance, fuzzy logic, modal logic}
+In analogy to the linear-time/\,branching-time spectrum of two-valued behavioural equivalences on transition systems, behavioural metrics vary in granularity, and are often characterized by fragments of suitable modal logics.
+In the latter respect, the quantitative case is, however, more involved than the two-valued one; in fact, we show that probabilistic metric trace distance cannot be characterized by any compositionally defined modal logic with unary modalities.
+We go on to provide a unifying treatment of spectra of behavioural metrics in the emerging framework of graded monads, working in coalgebraic generality, that is, parametrically in the system type.
+In the ensuing development of \emph{quantitative graded semantics}, we introduce algebraic presentations of graded monads on the category of metric spaces.
+Moreover, we provide a general criterion for a given real-valued modal logic to characterize a given behavioural distance.
+As a case study, we apply this criterion to obtain a new characteristic modal logic for trace distance in fuzzy metric transition systems.